Location: Galleon Bay, Antigua

 7 – Gophers and Steward (Sophie and Isabel) hard at work in the galley

-8 – Adelaide demonstrating how to assemble dive kit
+8 – Adelaide demonstrating how to assemble a dive kit

 9 – Zach retrieving dive gear from the bow